-To check correctness and quality of the generated ground truth, manual evaluation is performed.
-First, ground truth is generated for a few camera captured documents using proposed approach.
-These documents include magazines, proceedings, articles, etc. Words are extracted from these captured images using the proposed technique.
-1000 samples are selected randomly from these extracted images.
-A person has manually inspected all of these samples to find out errors.
-This manual check reveals that 97.5% of the extracted samples are correct.
-A word is referred to as correct if and only if the word in the ground truth cropped image, the transformed captured image, and the original captured image is same and the text corresponding to these images also contains only that word.
-In addition to camera captured images, the proposed method is also tested on scanned images, where it has also achieved an accuracy of 97.5%.
+Manual evaluation is performed to check correctness and quality of the generated ground truth.
+To evaluate manually, first, a 1 million words images dataset is generated from different camera captured documents.
+These documents include proceedings, magazines, articles, etc. Out of the generated dataset, 50,000 samples are randomly selected for evaluation.
+One person has manually inspected all of these samples to find out errors.
+This manual check reveals that more than 99.98% of the extracted samples are correct.
+A word or character is referred to as correct if and only if the word in the ground truth cropped image, the transformed captured image, and the original captured image is same and the ground truth text corresponding to these images also contains only that word.
+While evaluating, it is also taken into account that each image should exactly contain the same information.
+In addition to camera captured images, the proposed method is also tested on scanned images, where it has also achieved an accuracy of more than 99%.
 This means that almost all of the images are correctly labeled.